kht321/fx-ml-pipeline/README.md

 - `src/process_news.py` supports plain-text or JSON files.
 JSON documents can expose keys such as `headline`, `body`, `published_at`, and `source`; missing metadata falls back to file timestamps.
 - Feature extraction currently uses a lightweight lexicon for sentiment and tags Singapore-related terms.
 Replace the heuristics or extend the script to call your preferred LLM service when you are ready for richer embeddings.
 - Processed rows append to `data/silver/news/news_features.csv` and are tracked via `data/bronze/news/.processed.json` to prevent duplicate ingestion.

+## Code Annotations

+- Every module under `src/` now carries detailed module- and function-level docstrings that explain the role of each component in the medallion architecture.
+- Inline comments call out non-obvious implementation choices (e.g. incremental flush thresholds, sparse-aware scaling) so future contributors can reason about the design quickly.

 ## Extending the Pipeline